vfarcic/devops26/manuscript/17-progressive-delivery.md

 What happened?
 Why isn't there Ingress when we saw it countless times before in previous exercises?

 Jenkins X creates Ingress resources automatically unless we tell it otherwise.
 You know that already.
-What you might not know is that there is a bug (undocummented feature) that prevents Ingress from being created the first time we change the deployment type from Knative to plain-old Kubernetes Deployments.
-Given that that happens only when we switch and not in consecutive deployments of new releases, all we have to do is deploy a new release and Jenkins X will pick it up correctly and create the missing Ingress resource the second time.
+What you might not know is that there is a bug (undocumented feature) that prevents Ingress from being created the first time we change the deployment type from Knative to plain-old Kubernetes Deployments.
+That happens only when we switch and not in consecutive deployments of new releases.
+So, all we have to do is deploy a new release, and Jenkins X will pick it up correctly and create the missing Ingress resource the second time.
 Without it we won't be able to access the application from outside the cluster.
 So, all we have to do is make a trivial change and push it to GitHub.
 That will trigger yet another pipeline activity that will result in creation of a new release and its deployment to the staging environment.

 ```bash
 echo "something" | tee README.md